-Chinese rural theater comes from several thousand years of tradition, says Yang.
+thousand years of tradition, says Yang.
 Small troupes of actors would travel the countryside, stopping in towns and temples to perform during religious holidays and festivals.
 Their careful makeup and bright costumes denoted the type of character they played-villain, lover, clown.

-For many in the small villages, in a time of ne television and few books, they were a chief source of information and entertainment.
+For many in the small villages, in a time of netelevision and few books, they were a chief source of information and entertainment.

 The rural operas had some things in common with the better-known Beijing or Peking operas.
 At the same time they were more folksy enterprises, with many of the actors performing when they weren't needed for agricultural work.
 The story lines are mostly from Chinese history-the tale of a general going to war or a well-known romance.
-It's not unlike Shakespeare, where the stories are already widely known, says Yang.
-The operas are sung, often with instrumental accompaniment.
-The actors often perform to an empty theater.
-This day Yang found only a small group of boys in attendance.
-More often, he saw just a few of the village's older residents who came to recall the past.
+It's not unlike Shakespeare, where the stories are already widely known, says cultural work that did not support the ideology of the communist leaders was banned.
+Fortunately it was only a decade-long hiatus.
+The operas had a revival in the 1970s after Mao Tse-Tung died.
+For years they continued to be popular in the villages and towns where the actors toured.